Aarhus University Seal

 Gertrud Latif Knudsen: The art museum as a platform for local and social communities.

-Supported by the New Carlsberg Foundation.
+Funded by the New Carlsberg Foundation.

 Jakob Rosendal: The girl's gaze - Gender, politics and aesthetics.